zhiwei-c/ray_tracing_in_one_weekend_in_cuda/README.md

 Chapter List
 ------------

 Here are links to the git branch for each Chapter.
+If you look at the README.md you'll see some hints about what needed to be done.
+See the Makefile for the standard targets.
+Note that you'll want to adjust the GENCODE_FLAGS in the CUDA Makefiles for your specific graphics card architecture.

+The master branch has the code as Peter Shirley presented it in C++.
+I added a Makefile so you can `make out.jpg` and compare the runtime to CUDA.

 * [Chapter 1 - Basic Output](https://github.com/rogerallen/raytracinginoneweekend/tree/ch01_output_cuda)
 * [Chapter 2 - Vectors](https://github.com/rogerallen/raytracinginoneweekend/tree/ch02_vec3_cuda)